The part of the body below the chest where the spleen, stomach, pancreas, liver, gallbladder, bowel, bladder and kidneys are located.

 A hollow tube that is placed in the body to relieve a blockage.

-sterotactic body radiation therapy
+stereotactic body radiation therapy

 A specialised and highly targeted type of external beam radiotherapy.
+Also known as stereotactic ablative radiotherapy (SABR).

 stomal therapy nurse